walkerford/chainlink-bridge-project/chainlink-project.md

 ## Summary

-Define the components of a cross-chain token bridge.
-It should support ERC20 tokens and allow any token author to register their token contract with the token bridge.
+Define a cross-chain token bridge system.
+It should allow any token author to register their token contract with the token bridge.
+Tokens must support the ERC20 interface as well as a specification for the mint/unlock function, so that the bridging contract can trigger token creation/release on the destination contract.
+Additional chains are added using a more permissioned approach

+## Terms

+Bridge Governance Consortium (BGC) - the stakeholders of the bridging system who retain authority of several key components, including system parameters and membership in the various bridging network node teams.

+Token author -- the owner of a given token.

+Node teams -- the group of node who are doing performing a given task, like delivery, validation, and finality.

+Permissioned node team -- a teams whose membership are governed by the BGC.

+Permissionless node team -- a node team whose membership is governed by a consensus engine, rather than an entity.

+Token contracts - owned by a third party, for example USDC, Wrapper Ether, or any other ERC20.

+Bridge contracts - maintained by the BGC, these are the contracts that handling the routing and token pooling for the bridge.

+Supported blockchain - a blockchain that is supported by the bridging network.

+Source chain

+The blockchain from which a swap request originates.

+Destination chain

+The blockchain that mints/unlocks the token at the receiving end of a swap transaction.

+## Personas

+### Token authors

+Token authors want their token to be transferrable across chains.
+They expect deployment on the bridge to be easy.
+They will have varying security requirements, but will generally value security as a top consideration.

+These contracts keep track of the balances of their own users.
+These will support interface standards like ERC20, which will allow the router contract to move funds between accounts.

+### End-users

+End-users want to swap tokens cross-chain.
+They want a reliable and trustworthy service at a competitive cost.

+The end-user may need to manually submit the last leg of the transaction on the destination chain, in the case that the finality nodes were not able to successfully complete the transaction after a period of time.
+This could occur in situation of network congestion, where enough gas was not provided with the original transaction.

+### Node operators

+Node operators join node teams and are paid in LINK by the bridging system for the services they perform.
+They must bond LINK to incentivize good behavior and secure their spot in the consensus hierarchy.

+- Blockchain full-nodes

+Blockchain full-nodes are not actively a part of the bridging consensus, but access to these is required by all of the node types in order to query and transaction on source and destination chains.

+- Bridge transaction discovery

+Gathers a batch of bridge transactions from source chain, and pools them into a single record on the destination chain.

+- Transaction record validation

+Validates transaction records on destination chain by monitoring both source and destination chains for anomalies.
+Can submit fraud proofs that can pause the network or trigger slashing or other consequences to offending nods.

+Can anyone properly staked be a validator or should it be a permissioned network?

+- Transaction finality

+Submits the actual bridge transaction on the destination chain, once the transaction record has been validated.
+Pays gas on destination chain.
+In times of congestion, will retry a number of times.

+### BGC developers

+These developers write the bridge software, including the node application and the bridge contracts.
+They are responsible to fix problems.

+### BGC stakeholders

+These stakeholders are responsible for the decision making and delegation of components of the bridge.
+The group starts out as a company, foundation, or consortium, but likely becomes a DAO, using governance tokens to gate membership.

+### Attackers

+Attackers attack the network in various ways.
+They can operate malicious nodes in an attempt to block service or submit fraudulent transactions.

+Attackers may also attack the smart contract surface area, by submitting transactions that exploit bugs or spoof/bypass safety checks.

+### Regulators

+Regulators are governmental agencies who will most certainly approach the controlling authorities of the bridge in order to request information and potentially control or block parts of the service.
+The more decentralized the governance structure is, the more resilient the network will be.

 ## Approach

-Create a token bridging software stack that will augment existing Chainlink decentralize oracle infrastructure.
-Node operators will want to run the new software because it generates additional income.
+Create a token bridging software stack that will augment or expand existing Chainlink decentralized oracle infrastructure.
 The network gains new functionality without having to build out a lot of new infrastructure.

-## Assumptions

-- Validator network will continue to be a permissioned while the software matures, but will eventually become more open.
 - Prioritize security over speed.
+- Some node teams will be permissioned while the software matures, but will eventually become permissionless.
-- Responsibilities delegated in a way that makes each individual responsibility as simple as possible and therefore easier to get right.
+- Responsibilities will be delegated in a way that makes each individual responsibility as simple as possible and therefore easier to get right.
 Also allows for security checkpoints.
-- Which chains are supported will be determined by the governance consortium (permissioned).
+- BGC determines which blockchains are supported
-- Any interface-compatible token on a given supported chain should be able to register with the bridge in a permission-less manner.
+- Any interface-compatible token on a given supported chain should be able to register with the bridge in a permissionless manner.
 - There will be hooks to pause a given bridge, in the case of an emergency, but not the ability to sensor transactions.

+## Assumptions

+- There is demand for cross-chain bridging that users are willing to pay for both in terms of cost and time.
+- End-users will prefer this bridge because they know and value the Chainlink brand and its commitment to security.
+- Node operators will want to run the new software because it generates additional income.
+- The majority of demand will come from only a handful of chains, so minor chains can be ignored for now.
+- The given set of requirements addresses the largest potential pool of demand.
+- Competitors will exist who are more decentralized and more user-deployable or new-chain-friendly, but they are chasing a smaller portion of the pie.
+Our roadmap will eventually intersect with theirs, and we will have greater momentum from our initial approach, which will allow us to continue to grow market share.

 ## Strengths and Weaknesses